-Overall, there is a good match between the shapes of SIFTER data divided by the SIDRE traces $(B_S(\tau_1, \tau_2))$, and the traces $B_t(\tau_1)B_t(\tau_2)/B_S(\tau_1, \tau_2)$ of the same length.
+490 Overall, there is a good match between the shapes of SIFTER data divided by the SIDRE traces $(\tilde{B}s(\tau_1, \tau_2))$, and the traces $B_t(\tau_1)B_t(\tau_2)/\tilde{B}s(\tau_1, \tau_2)$ of the same length.
 This supports our assumption that the intermolecular dipolar evolution traces as well as the overall transverse evolution traces of different spins within the dipolar coupling range can be treated as uncorrelated.
 Additionally, the mentioned match of the shapes of divided traces indicates that the SIFTER signal measured on biradicals can be represented indeed as a sum of a biradical contribution, which is modulated with intramolecular dipolar oscillations, and a monoradical-like contribution, which has essentially the same structure and properties as the SIFTER signal of monoradicals.
-Our theoretical results predict that the modulated SIFTER signal is multiplied with one type of the intermolecular background function, while the unmodulated part of the SIFTER signal, which is also an intermolecular signal on its own, has a different

-Figure 7.
-Analysis of 2-pulse decay and refocussed echo data on 50 μ M biradicals in OTP.
-The top row shows data of nitroxide biradical 3, the bottom row of trityl biradical 4.
-2-pulse decays with corresponding SSE fits (grey), mirrored and aligned to reflect offsets τ_1 and τ_2 in SIFTER experiment (a,d), product of the fits of the aligned decay traces (b,e) and result from division by corresponding SIDRE trace (c,f) (reflecting B_S) are shown.
+Figure 3.
+Analysis of 2-pulse decay and refocussed echo data on 50 μ M monoradicals in OTP.
+The top row shows data of nitroxide monoradical 1, the bottom row of trityl monoradical 2.
+2-pulse decays with corresponding SSE fits (grey), mirrored and aligned to reflect offsets τ_1 and τ_2 in the SIFTER experiment (a,d), product of the fits of the aligned decay traces (b,e) and result from division by corresponding SIDRE traces (c,f) (reflecting \tilde{B}s) are shown.
 Traces in (c) and (f) are displayed in stackplots at arbitrary offset.